Learn where to find this template or code

 Most security cameras on the market today are standard analog security cameras connected directly to a digital video recorder.
 The cameras in this type of system consist of a lens, DSP chip (digital signal processing chip) and a housing.
 The cameras are simply the window used by the DVR (digital video recorder) to see.

-To explain it simply, it is really the difference of the job each camera needs to perform.
+To explain it simply, it is really the difference in the job each camera needs to perform.

 Check out this article on the use of CCTV cameras for businesses, which includes 10 tips for choosing the right security cameras for your business.